front-end-intermediate/5-express/readme.md

 ## Express

 [Express](https://expressjs.com/) is a server-side or "back-end" framework for building web applications on Node.js.
 It simplifies the server creation process and uses JavaScript as the server-side language.
-It is not comparable to React which is a front-end framework.

 Common web-development tasks are not directly supported by Node.
-Express allows you to add specific handling for different HTTP verbs (e.g. GET, POST, DELETE, etc.), separately handle requests at different URL paths ("routes"), serve static files, and use templates to dynamically create the response.
+Express allows you to add specific handling for different HTTP verbs (e.g. GET, POST, DELETE, etc.), separately handle requests at different URL paths ("routes"), serve static files, and use templates to dynamically create the server's response to the browser.

 Create `server.js` for express at the top level of the folder: